Wilfried003/knowledge/Knoledge/Securité/WriteUp/Challenge/Web/Spookifier.md

 ---
 # Description

 There's a new trend of an application that generates a spooky name for you.
 Users of that application later discovered that their real names were also magically changed, causing havoc in their life.
-Could you help bring down this application?
+Could you help bring down this application ?

 # Write Up